drigberg/penguin_defender/README.md

 - [x] allow pause

 GAMEPLAY.9
-- [ ] detection for how many males have been lost / are still left
+- [x] detection for how many males have been lost / are still left
 - [ ] defined waves with level formula
 - [ ] display wave number
+- [ ] detect wave completion
+- [ ] display success on wave completion
+- [ ] start new wave on success
 - [ ] countdown between waves
-- [ ] restore males between waves

 GAMEPLAY.10
 - [ ] males get dragged away by seals